 - One-star hotel: AED 7

-If you would like to know more about the taxes applicable in the country, you can contact the Federal Tax Authority (FTA), the government entity that is responsible for implementing federal taxes such as VAT or excise tax.
-You can contact the FTA by calling them at 600-599-994.
+If you want to know more about UAE taxes, contact the Federal Tax Authority (FTA).
+This government entity is responsible for implementing federal taxes such as VAT or excise tax.
+You can contact the FTA at 600-599-994.